Success on Pinterest

 - Consistent pinning to that contributes to the Pinterest community.

-This is a big question in the Pinterest community is how many times per day should you pin to get your pins seen in the Smart Feed.
+A big question in the Pinterest community is how many times per day should you pin to get your pins seen in the Smart Feed.

 I’m always a fan of quality over quantity.
 I suggest pinning between 10-30 pins per day.